 Japanese cuisine at its loftiest is elegant and profound, uplifting, sometimes even transcendent.
 It can be taut as a tea ceremony or exquisite as a furisode kimono.
 But inventive, irreverent, humorous?
 Only at Den.

-From the very first bite — most likely a monaka wafer stuffed with rich foie gras — to the final mouthful — invariably a trompe l’oeil dessert — dinner at Den unfolds with a series of unothodoxies, visual puns, witticisms and even conjuring tricks.
+From the very first bite — most likely a monaka wafer stuffed with rich foie gras — to the final mouthful — invariably a trompe l’oeil dessert — dinner at Den unfolds with a series of unothodoxies, visual puns and witticisms.
 Whether it’s your first visit or your 30th, there is only one way to approach it: Expect the unexpected.

 Not that you’d guess it from the outside.
 Facing onto a quiet pedestrian-only alley just steps away from the Jimbocho crossing, the dark timber facade looks nothing but traditional.
 Carefully illuminated and with only a small kanji character on an unobtrusive stick-on seal to identify that you have come to the right place, it feels as discreet and refined as a high-end kaiseki (formal Japanese) restaurant in Kagurazaka.

 It’s no coincidence.
 Den’s youthful owner-chef, Zaiyu Hasegawa, has a family connection with that old-school nightlife district.
 That is where he began his career, working at Unotoku, an exclusive ryotei (high-end restaurant) where clients are entertained by geisha as they dine.
 He also learned under other chefs in the area, including a short stint with kaiseki master Hideki Ishikawa.